 Submissions are currently closed.

-The submissions window for Issue 2 will open in early 2021.
+The submissions window for Issue 2 will open later in 2021.

 What we’re looking for